-Media messages about body shape and size affect the way we feel about ourselves and our bodies only if we let them.
+Media messages about body shape and size do not need to affect the way we feel about ourselves and our bodies.
 One of the ways we can protect our self-esteem and body image from the media’s often narrow definitions of beauty and acceptability is to become critical viewers of the media messages we are bombarded with each day.
 When we effectively recognize and analyze the media messages that influence us, we remember that the media’s definitions of beauty and success do not have to define our self-image or potential.

 - All media images and messages are constructions.
 They are NOT reflections of reality.
-Advertisements and other media messages have been carefully crafted with an intent to send a very specific message.
+Advertisements and other media messages have been carefully crafted and are intended to send a very specific message.

 - Advertisers create their message based on what they think you will want to see and what they think will affect you and compel you to buy their product.
 Just because they think their approach will work with people like you doesn’t mean it has to work with you as an individual.

 - As individuals, we decide how to experience the media messages we encounter.
 We can choose to use a filter that helps us understand what the advertiser wants us to think or believe and then choose whether we want to think about or believe that message.
 We can choose a filter that protects our self-esteem and body image.